 Chapter 1 - The Night That Changed Everything

 The Grand Crestwood Hotel ballroom glittered like a constellation brought to earth.
 Crystal chandeliers scattered light across shimmering gowns and tailored tuxedos while Emma Lopez navigated through the crowd with a practiced smile.
 Her black flats pinched after twelve hours of catering work, sending dull throbs up her calves, but the overtime pay would cover another month of her grandmother's medications.
+She balanced her tray of delicate canapés and breathed in expensive perfume mingled with lilies and the distant strains of a string quartet.

 This world was not hers, though she worked in it with quiet efficiency.

 "Meet me on the terrace."
-It was not quite a command, not quite a request.

 The spring air on the terrace carried the sweet scent of jasmine.
-Below, the city glittered like scattered jewels.
+Below, the city glittered like scattered diamonds.
 James leaned against the stone railing, his jacket discarded and tie loosened.
 Away from the ballroom's artificial glitter, he looked different, more real and less untouchable.

 "You came," he said.
 His voice was a low rumble that seemed to resonate in her chest.

 They talked through her entire break and well beyond it.
 James spoke of crushing expectations and the loneliness that came with power.
-Emma found herself sharing dreams of opening her own restaurant someday, her constant worries about her grandmother's failing health.
+Emma found herself sharing dreams of opening her own restaurant someday and her constant worries about her grandmother's failing health.
 With him, she felt seen in a way she never had before.

 "I should go."
 The words contradicted the pull her body felt toward his.